The Real Problem With “Toxic Masculinity”

 Is his introduction to Jordan Peterson’s controversial book, 12 Rules for Life, the Canadian psychiatrist Norman Doidge raised concerns about a deep, invisible contradiction that underpins the current culture of social justice on university campuses.

-On the one hand, Doidge pointed out, most young people schooled after the 1990s have been taught that all morality is relative, and that everything from sex to power to success is “socially constructed.”
+On the one hand, Doidge pointed out, most young people schooled after the 1990s have been taught that all morality is relative and that everything from sex to power to success is “socially constructed.”
 This leaves little room for identifying evolutionarily stable patterns of behavior and places the locus of — or the "blame for" — all problems on nebulous “social forces.”

 The next contradiction is harder to discern.
 In spite of its relativist claims, the culture of social justice actively promotes one kind of highly rigid morality about power, sex, and human relations.
 This moral story is then grounded in highly stereotyped models and ideal types of “identity.”
 All those who are not identified in the “cis-heteronormative white supremacist patriarchy,” then, get to leverage their “disempowered” identity status as a marker of virtue.
 This is an example of an overly simplistic, logically flawed, “superstitious” moral story.

-“Toxic masculinity” (TM for shorts) is a highly salient, but awkwardly fitting feature in the conceptual architecture of this invisible contradiction.
+“Toxic masculinity” (TM for short) is a highly salient, but awkwardly fitting feature in the conceptual architecture of this invisible contradiction.
 In the grander scheme of human structures of myth, TM is simply a worst-case ideal type: a fairy tale with some basis in biology and broad cross-cultural relevance.
 The TM myth serves the useful purpose of promoting socially desirable behavior among males — men shouldn’t be bullies, men shouldn’t rape.
 What healthy mind would disagree with that?

 In the current scheme of 21st-century feminist mythology, the TM story is also the Master Archetype in an archetype-hungry culture that pretends not to use archetypes.